Undergraduate courses search

 Combining human geography with planning, this course allows you to tackle issues of environmental and social justice within the context of urban development.

-Study the matter of our universe and the laws that govern it with our accredited Physics and Astrophysics MPhys course.
-Gain fundamental knowledge necessary for a successful future career and spend most of your final year working on your own research project.
+Study the matter of our Universe and the laws that govern it with our accredited MPhys Physics and Astrophysics course.
+Gain fundamental knowledge of physics and astrophysics, and spend most of your final year working on your own research project.